api-platform/docs/core/performance.md

 ### Search Filter

 When using the `SearchFilter` and case insensitivity, Doctrine will use the `LOWER` SQL function.
-Depending on your driver, you may want to carefully index it by using a [function-based index](https://use-the-index-luke.com/sql/where-clause/functions/case-insensitive-search) or it will impact performance with a huge collection.
+Depending on your driver, you may want to carefully index it by using a [function-based index,](https://use-the-index-luke.com/sql/where-clause/functions/case-insensitive-search) or it will impact performance with a huge collection.
 [Here are some examples to index LIKE filters](https://use-the-index-luke.com/sql/where-clause/searching-for-ranges/like-performance-tuning) depending on your database driver.

 ### Eager Loading

-By default, Doctrine comes with [lazy loading](https://www.doctrine-project.org/projects/doctrine-orm/en/current/reference/working-with-objects.html#by-lazy-loading) - usually a killer time-saving feature but also a performance killer with large applications.
+By default, Doctrine comes with [lazy loading](https://www.doctrine-project.org/projects/doctrine-orm/en/current/reference/working-with-objects.html#by-lazy-loading)
+- usually a killer time-saving feature but also a performance killer with large applications.

 Fortunately, Doctrine offers another approach to solve this problem: [eager loading](https://www.doctrine-project.org/projects/doctrine-orm/en/current/reference/working-with-objects.html#by-eager-loading).
 This can easily be enabled for a relation: `#[ORM\ManyToOne(fetch: "EAGER")]`.

-By default in API Platform, we chose to force eager loading for all relations, with or without the Doctrine `fetch` attribute.
+By default, in API Platform, we chose to force eager loading for all relations, with or without the Doctrine `fetch` attribute.
 Thanks to the eager loading [extension](extensions.md).
 The `EagerLoadingExtension` will join every readable association according to the serialization context.
 If you want to fetch an association that is not serializable, you have to bypass `readable` and `readableLink` by using the `fetchEager` attribute on the property declaration, for example: